Book clubs cultivate love of reading

-GEORGE NEWS - The Deputy Minister of Arts and Culture, Rejoice Mabudafhasi, the Department of Correctional Services and George Municipality in collaboration with the National Library of South Africa's Centre for the Book, will officiate at the opening of the 7th Funda Mzantsi National Championship on Monday, 3 October in George.
+GEORGE NEWS FLASH & VIDEO - The 7th Funda Mzantsi National Championship started this morning, Monday 3 October.

+The Funda Mzantsi Championship is taking place in George from today to 5 October at the Eden Church and the Imizamo Yethu High School.

-The Funda Mzantsi Championship strives to cultivate a love for reading, improve book reviewing techniques and cultivate the ability to publicly engage in fruitful debates.
+The project aims to cultivate a love for reading, improve book reviewing techniques and cultivate the ability to publicly engage in fruitful debates.

 Under the theme for 2016 "Developing Creative Minds", the book club reading competition will see book clubs competing in three categories: book reading, book review and debate in eight languages.
 Among the participants will be book clubs from correctional facilities where offenders participate as part of rehabilitation through reading programmes.